Consolidated Emergency Assistance Program (CEAP): Extra Money for Needy Families

 - What is CEAP?

-- I cannot get TANF because of a Workfirst sanction.
-Can we still get a CEAP grant?
+- I got a WorkFirst sanction.
+I cannot get TANF because now.
+Can we still get CEAP?

 - What emergency needs does CEAP cover?